 Sudo stands for superuser do.
-Sudo is a command used in Unix-like systems to allow a regular user to execute a program as another user.
-In most cases, it is the root user.
+It is a command used in Unix-like systems that allows a regular user to temporarily execute a program with root privileges.

-This guide will show you how to create a user with sudo privileges, add a user to a sudo group, and verify access on Debian.
+This guide shows you how to create a user with sudo privileges, add a user to a sudo group, and verify sudo access on Debian.

 Creating a Debian Sudo User

-Before you can add a user to your system, log in as the root user:
+Before you can add a user to your system, log in to your server as the root user:

 Replace ip_address with the IP address of your server.

-As a root user, create a new user with the adduser command.
+As the root user, create a new user with the adduser command.
 Append the desired user account name to the command:

-For example, we added a new account sudo_user.
+For example, we added a new account sudo_user with the command:

 The output looks like this: